BallAerospace/COSMOS/_docs_v5/screens.md

 | Screen                 | A screen is a single window that contains any number of widgets which are organized and layed-out in a useful fashion.                                                                                                                             |
 | Screen Definition File | A screen definition file is an ASCII file that tells COSMOS Telemetry Viewer how to draw a screen.
 It is made up of a series of keyword/parameter lines that define the telemetry points that are displayed on the screen and how to display them. |

-## Telemetry Viewer Configuration

-Two different types of configuration files are used to configure the COSMOS Telemetry Viewer; the screen definition files and a configuration file that lets the tool know what screens are available and how they are organized.

 ## Telemetry Screen Definition Files

 Telemetry screen definition files define the the contents of telemetry screens.
 They take the general form of a SCREEN keyword followed by a series of widget keywords that define the telemetry screen.
-Screen definition files specific to a particular target go in that targets configuration folder.
-For example: config/targets/COSMOS/screens/version.txt.
-Screen definition files that combine telemetry from multiple targets typically go in the system target's screens folder.
-For example: config/targets/SYSTEM/screens/overall.txt.
+Screen definition files specific to a particular target go in that target's screens directory.
+For example: COSMOS/screens/version.txt.
+Screen definition files that combine telemetry from multiple targets typically go in the SYSTEM target's screens folder.
+For example: SYSTEM/screens/overall.txt.

 ## Keywords: